tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 );
 ```

-What we get with that, is just a buffer that corresponds to the data in our coordinates render, and we know that if the 4h componet is `1`, we have a vertex there.
+What we get with that, is just a buffer that corresponds to the data in our coordinates render, and we know that if the 4h component is `1`, we have a vertex there.

 But, that is problematic.
 Take this schematic render of a cube: